 Math: NACA’s math philosophy is grounded in inquiry.
 Students learn best through hands-on problem solving activities.
 This philosophy provides students with opportunities to build upon their previous experiences, gain conceptual understandings and increase critical thinking skills.
-Numeracy is fostered through the Connected Math Program in middle school and Interactive Math Program in high school.
+Numeracy is fostered through the Eureka Math Squared Math Program in elementary and middle school.
+We utilize Interactive Math Program in high school.
 An example of this includes:

 Science: NACA’s science philosophy is grounded in inquiry.
 Hands-on problem solving activities are integrated into the exploration of science in a way that is relevant and fun for each grade level that includes projects inside and outside of the classroom.
 General investigation, life, earth, the environment and biology are all topics that are “uncovered” in Science.
 An example includes: